OUR TRAINING PROGRAM

 HANDLING AND STEADINESS

 For upland dogs, we will teach basic handling and casting commands to help your dog quarter a field.
-Pointing breeds will learn the "woah" command, while flushing dogs will be trained to sit to the flush.
+Pointing breeds will learn the "woah" command, while flushing dogs will be trained to sit or stand steady to the flush.
 All dogs will be trained to remain steady to the shot and wait for release before the retrieve.
 Upon request, waterfowl dogs will advance to more complex casting for blind retrieves and steady themselves for multiple marks.
-For hourly training clients, multiple place boards can be helpful, but are not required.

 PUTTING IT ALL TOGETHER